plone/documentation/docs/classic-ui/portlets.md

 The message is set when the portlet is added and can be edited in the portlet's edit form.

 To register this portlet with Plone, you will need to create a `configure.zcml` file that tells Plone about the portlet.
-After a restart, you can add it to a Plone page using the "manage portlets" screen.
+After a restart, you can add it to a Plone page using the {guilabel}`Manage portlets` screen.
 Here is an example `configure.zcml` file that registers the `MyPortlet` class defined above:

 ```xml